Travel guide

 How it works technically

-When you arrive in a foreign country and turn on your phone with roaming activated, your phone searches for available networks and registers with a local operator that has an agreement with your company.
+When you arrive in a foreign country and turn on your mobile with roaming activated, your phone searches for available networks and registers with a local operator that has an agreement with your company.
 From that moment on, all your traffic (calls, SMS, and data) passes through that foreign network, but your original operator is still the one who bills you.

 Key fact: roaming is only physically activated when you are outside your country.
 At home, even if you have it turned on in the settings, it does not apply.
 The cost comes when you cross the border and register on a foreign network.